aliyun/terraform-provider-alicloud/website/docs/r/adb_connection.html.markdown

 Provides an ADB connection resource to allocate an Internet connection string for ADB cluster.

--> **NOTE:** Each ADB instance will allocate a intranet connnection string automatically and its prifix is ADB instance ID.
+-> **NOTE:** Each ADB instance will allocate a internet connnection string automatically and its prifix is ADB instance ID.
  To avoid unnecessary conflict, please specified a internet connection prefix before applying the resource.

 -> **NOTE:** Available in v1.81.0+.